eric-burel/data-fetching-patterns-in-react/README.md

 </div>
 ```

-And then, as the user data becomes available:
+And then, as the user data becomes available first, only the HTML content of the UserBiref is returned to client side, and the Loading user is replaced:

 ```html
 <div>